sahmedG/groupie/README.md

 # ConcertAPI

-ConcertAPI is a program that Uses an API that has concert data to build a website.
+ConcertAPI is a RESTful API that uses concert data to build a website.

+# Technologies used

-1. Frontend: HTML and Tailwind CSS
+1. Frontend: HTML + Tailwind CSS + Js (Vanilla)
-2. Backend: Go + Javascript
+2. Backend: Go
-3. API is written is JSON

-Project still in works
+# To run this project

+1. After cloning, head to `/server` and type `go run .`
+2. Go to any browser of Your choice and type `localhost:8080/`

+This project runs on port 8080.
+Please use correct requests Only standard Go libraries were used

+# Done by sahmed, malsamma and akhaled